gawertm/dsti-devops-project/README.md

 9. Documentation mainly done as part of this README but also within the code
 	- nothing else needed for installation, as the applciation is available on the web: https://dsti-devops.gawert.de
-	- However, please contact mailto:manuel,gawert@edu.dsti.institute to start the application before grading (cluster is not running permanently because of limited Azure Student Credits)
+	- However, please contact mailto:manuel.gawert@edu.dsti.institute to start the application before grading (cluster is not running permanently because of limited Azure Student Credits)

 ### Bonus Tasks:
 - additionally to JavaScript, React was used for the Frontend